 I became interested in the voice around the age of ten.
 I was an avid radio listener (still am).
 Plays and comedy shows painted pictures of the characters through the different voices.
-The sound; tamber, intonation and accent all fascinated me.
+The sound, timbre, intonation and accent all fascinated me.
 I became quite good at imitating a whole range of accents, including the teachers at my school.
 This interest has stayed with me.

 I find it so uninspiring listening to people with dull monotonous voices.
-Just as I loath the over blown way that many broadcaster use their voices.
+Just as I loathe the overblown way that many broadcasters use their voices.
 American reporters and newscasters being the worst culprits.
 Take this example.
-The bizzar and random emphasis on individual words making the speaker sound completely loopy.
+The bazaar and random emphasis on individual words making the speaker sound completely loopy.
 A British example of this potty broadcast style of speaking is the BBC’s business correspondent, Robert Peston.
 His intonation is quite extraordinary.
 If SOMEone were TO speak to y0000u LIIIIKKKKE this with THEIR voice going up annnnd DOWN, emphasising WORDS in ALL the wrongggg PLACES you would think THEY had A screw loose.
 Tune into the BBC Radio 4 Today programme and judge for yourself.

 One on the best exponents of delivering a beautiful conversational style of speech was the late Alistair Cook.
 Beautiful and simple.
 John Hurt making an appeal does it without any verbal histrionics.
 Like all simple things, they are the most difficult to achieve.